 When it comes to a Milwaukee vs Makita chainsaw comparison…there isn’t much of a comparison.
 Makita acquired Dolmar back in 1991.
 That acquisition put Makita on top of a whole host of chainsaw technology, patents, and products that already had a proven track record.
 In fact, Makita battery-powered chainsaws take lots of cues from what the company brought in from Dolmar.

 Even if we stick to battery-powered chainsaws, Makita currently has various solutions.
-These include no less than 7 different models, including four “flavors” of top handle chainsaws.
+These include no less than 7 different models, including several “flavors” of top-handle chainsaws.
 Bar lengths range from the 10-inch Makita XCU06 top handle chainsaw to the 16-inch Makita XCU04 rear handle chainsaw.
 While Makita currently lacks an 18-inch or 20-inch model, we suspect that’s in the works over on their XGT 40V Max platform.

 Big Red has one actual chainsaw—the Milwaukee M18 Fuel 16″ chainsaw (2727) and no top-handle model as of Q1 2022.
 They also have the Milwaukee M12 Fuel Hatchet—a 6-inch pruning saw—and their Quik-Lok pole saw system.
 While that chainsaw is a beast, it doesn’t compare to the available (and growing) options Makita provides its user base.
 That could change as Milwaukee Tool expands its outdoor power equipment line, but for now, Makita takes the decisive lead with respect to chainsaws.

 Wrapping it All Up